 Projects that will be excluded involve wildlife and zoo species that are not primarily pet species and/or those dealing with these species in the wild and conservation oriented.
 Any projects promoting commercial breeding for the pet trade of non-domestic species will not be accepted.

 Click here to download the proposal submission guidelines.
 Click here to download the application and checklist.
-Submissions are due Tuesday, May 15 and winners will be announced on Monday, July 16.
+Submissions are due February 1, 2024, and winners will be announced by March 15, 2024.
 Email your completed application to AEMV.

 Click here to view the list of previous award recipients.